jordijoangimenez/Getting-Started/pages/5g-media-streaming/tutorials/testing-AF.md

 <img src="../../../assets/images/Banner_5GMS.png" />

-# Testing the 5GMS Application Function
+# Tutorial - Testing the 5GMS Application Function

 ## Installation of the 5GMS AF as a Local User